Our Staff

 Artist Avenue Inc.

-• Hip-Hop Foundations, Dance Fitness and Adult Heels, Preschool, Mommy & Me
+Hip-Hop Foundations, Dance Fitness and Adult Heels, Preschool, Mommy & Me

 Sarah Moore, founder of Artist Avenue, combines her extensive dance background with a commitment to mental health and inclusivity.
 Starting her dance journey at age 3 and competing provincially by 9, she trained in Ballet, Jazz, Tap, Lyrical, Contemporary, Pointe, Musical Theatre, and Hip Hop.
 She has competed nationally and internationally, including with Team Canada, winning awards and attending workshops with industry leaders.

+Currently serving on the board for the Okotoks Arts Council as a director, Sarah is working with the town council to help the arts thrive in the community.
 Artist Avenue focuses on inclusion, integrity, courage, resilience, and commitment.
 The studio aims to mentor the next generation, instilling values like discipline, teamwork, and perseverance through dance, helping children become confident and resilient individuals ready to tackle life’s challenges.

 Alandra Mazil is triple threat vocalist from Calgary, AB.
 Her musical journey began with extensive classic and musical theatre training where she found and refined her soulful, velvety tone.